FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/amop.md

 **Parameters:**

 * endpoint: The peer endpoint that receives the message.
-It is returned in the 'AmopRequestCallback' callback.。Type: "String"
+It is returned in the 'AmopRequestCallback' callback。Type: "String"
 * seq: Message seq, returned in the 'AmopRequestCallback' callback。Type: "String"
 * content: Reply message content。Type: "byte []"